Red Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox take on Bobby Witt Jr. and the Kansas City Royals on Friday at 8:10 PM ET, in the first of a three-game series at Kauffman Stadium.
+Bobby Witt Jr. and the Kansas City Royals hit the field against Adam Duvall and the Boston Red Sox on Saturday at 7:10 PM ET at Kauffman Stadium.

-The Red Sox are the favorite in this one, at -185, while the underdog Royals have +150 odds to play spoiler.
-The over/under is 9.5 runs for the contest (with -110 odds on the over and -110 odds on the under).
+The Red Sox are favored in this one, at -225, while the underdog Royals have +180 odds to upset.
+The over/under is 10 runs for this matchup (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.